Classic DOS Games

 In the Basic DOSBox Tutorial you learned how to use DOSBox, and how to customize it to play games that don't run, or run incorrectly, with the default settings.
 This involved increasing or decreasing the emulation speed, changing the graphics mode or the type of PC being emulated, changing the SoundBlaster settings, and mounting a drive as a CD-ROM or floppy drive.
 These are all relatively simple to do, and allow the vast majority of DOS and Win16 games to be played.

-Some games, however, require proprietary Super VGA graphics chipsets, which is not yet part of the standard DOSBox distribution.
-Getting Windows 3.1 to use DOSBox's SoundBlaster emulation, and installing drivers to allow 256 or more colors are too advanced for a tutorial for beginners.
+Some games, however, require proprietary Super VGA graphics chipsets that may not be supported by DOSBox's default settings.
+Switching graphics modes, getting Windows 3.1 to use DOSBox's SoundBlaster emulation, and installing drivers to allow 256 or more colors are too advanced for a tutorial for beginners.
 You must be familiar with the Basic tutorial in order to follow these instructions.
 It's time to learn how to use DOSBox to play games with advanced graphics, and how to configure Windows 3.1 to play any game.
+We'll start by changing graphics modes, but first, a brief explanation of why we need to.

 Originally, all PC graphics modes were standardized, usually by IBM.
 Any game or operating system can support EGA or VGA graphics cards by writing support for a single standard, and any graphics card that supports that graphics mode will be supported.
 After VGA, IBM tried to make 8514/a the new graphics standard.
 It supported a 1024×768 resolution with 256 at 43.5 Hz interlaced (meaning that odd and even lines were drawn on alternate frames), and 640×480 with 256 colors at 60 Hz non-interlaced (or progressive, meaning that the entire screen is drawn every frame).
 For one reason or another, the standard didn't catch on, and soon there were dozens of incompatible graphics chipsets that claimed "Super VGA graphics".
 Common resolutions were 600×480, 800×600, and 1024×768, and common color depths were 16, 256, 32K, 64K, and 16M colors.
 How many of these modes were available largely depended on how much video RAM a graphics card had.

-The standard version of DOSBox supports basic Super VGA graphics, and will run the standard "Super VGA (800x600, 16 colors)" mode in Windows 3.1.
-The Multiple SVGA chipset patch adds support for some of the most popular SVGA chipsets of this era.
+DOSBox supports Super VGA graphics, and will run the standard "Super VGA (800x600, 16 colors)" mode in Windows 3.1 with the default settings.
+DOSBox supports some of the most popular SVGA chipsets of this era.
 At present, it supports early graphics cards from S3 Graphics, the Tseng Labs ET3000 and ET4000, and the Paradise PVGA1A.
-There is also an emulator that allows ET4000 graphics cards to run 8514/a software.
+An emulator exists that allows ET4000 graphics cards to run 8514/a software, which is great because DOSBox doesn't emulate the 8514 graphics mode yet.
 We'll go through using each of these modes in DOS and Windows.

 The DOSBox configuration file

 Configuration options are arranged into groups.
-Daum Cafe's version of DOSBox includes a section called [vga], which is created by the Multiple SVGA chipset patch, and not found in the regular version of DOSBox.
-This allows you to choose a chipset, and decide how much video RAM should be available to the graphics card.
-In the screenshot above, the graphics card has 2 MB of RAM.
-Graphics cards from this era typically had 512 KB, 1 MB, or 2 MB of video RAM.
-S3 is selected by default.
+The [dosbox] group has a setting called "machine", which allows you to choose what graphics standard you want to emulate.
+S3 emulation is selected by default.
 Since SVGA graphics cards are backwards compatible with earlier standards, it's safe to leave this on even if you're playing non-SVGA games.

 MoraffWare was one of the first companies to add Super VGA graphics modes to their games.
 Let's take the example of Moraff's Escapade.
 Many MoraffWare games start with a setup screen that asks you to select a graphics mode.
 Escapade just includes five executable files, named ESCMONO, ESCMCGA, ESCAHEAD, ESCTRID, and ESCTSENG.
 The readme file explains that these are for monochrome VGA, MCGA, Ahead Systems 1 MB, Trident 1 MB, and Tseng Labs 1 MB cards.
-MCGA was an IBM 320×200 with 256 colors graphics mode that became part of the VGA standard.
-The major difference is that VGA was capable of 640×480 resolution with 16 colors, but most games use the MCGA mode to make more colorful graphics with the 256 color mode.
-The Ahead, Trident and Tseng Labs modes are all 1024×768 in 256 colors, which means that they have roughly four times the vertical and horizontal resolution of MCGA (16 times as many pixels!), and still with 256 colors!
-Regular DOSBox limits your options to monochrome VGA or MCGA graphics.
+The monochrome VGA and MCGA versions both use Mode 13h, which is 320×200 with 256 simultaneous colors from a palette of 262,144 colors.
+The Ahead B (Mode 63h), Trident TVGA 8900 (Mode 62h), and Tseng Labs ET4000 (Mode 38h) versions are all 1024×768 in 256 colors, which means that they have roughly four times the vertical and horizontal resolution of MCGA/VGA (16 times as many pixels!), and still with 256 colors!
+DOSBox's default settings limit your options to the monochrome VGA and MCGA versions.

-The only chipset that the Multiple SVGA chipset supports is the Tseng Labs card, so set svgachipset to ET4000 and videoram to at least 1024.
+The only chipset that DOSBox currently supports from that list is the Tseng Labs card, so set machine to "svga_et4000".
 Here's a side-by-side comparison of the two video modes.
 You'll have to click on the Tseng Labs version to see the whole screenshot because it's so huge!

-Okay, so maybe Moraff's Escapade still looks pretty lousy at Super VGA resolutions.
-Escapade happens to support both VGA and SVGA resolutions, and now you can see what you've been missing if you've just been using regular DOSBox!
+Okay, so maybe Moraff's Escapade still looks pretty lousy at Super VGA resolutions, but it looks better than the VGA mode.
+Escapade happens to support both VGA and SVGA resolutions, and now you can see what you've been missing if you've just been using the default settings in DOSBox!

 For playing DOS games, it's just this easy.
 Playing games in Windows 3.1 is a bit more complicated.

 First of all, let's be clear on this point: DOSBox is a DOS emulator.
-It doesn't emulate Windows 3.1, so you'll need a copy of Windows between Windows 1.0 and 3.11 if you want to run Win16 games in DOSBox.
+It doesn't emulate Windows 3.1, so you'll need a copy of Windows if you want to run Win16 games in DOSBox.
 The steps below detail the fastest and easiest way to run Windows 3.1 in DOSBox.

 Take your Windows installation disks and copy all of the data into a folder on your hard drive.
 For the purposes of this tutorial, let's call this folder INSTALL.
 Installation within DOSBox will be much faster this way, and you'll be able to make changes to your Windows setup without having to get your floppy disks when Windows asks for them.